 It’s Designed to Connect Around Your Home.

 If you do need to move a phone socket, then simply wire one to your master socket, even if it’s a case of it being a few inches away.
-It’s designed to have extensions attached to it, and it’s not hard to attach them, if a bit fiddly for the unfamiliar.
+It’s designed to have extensions attached to it, and it’s not hard to attach them, It can be a bit fiddly for the unfamiliar.
 If you ask Openreach to move the BT master socket, they will charge somewhere around £150.
 You may have to wait a fair while for the work to be done.
-It’s not worth the wait, cost , or hassle.
+It’s not worth the wait, cost, or hassle.
 Don’t move your BT master socket!

 Your Router Has Helpful Little Data Sockets That Can Solve The Problem

 If you want to plug your broadband straight into it to improve performance, but have your PC or laptop elsewhere, then there’s another way of doing this.
 If you have space, plug your broadband hub directly into the master socket.
 Next, connect an ethernet socket into it using an ethernet lead (known professionally as a cat 5 patch lead).
-Finally, run another permanent cable, then plug in your device into another socket at the far end.
-This keeps your broadband data well away from any interference from the phone wiring in the house, and you’ll find that your broadband speed may increase.
+Finally, run another permanent cable, terminated on the pins on the back of the socket.
+Then plug in your device into another identical socket at the far end.
+This keeps your broadband data well away from any interference from the phone wiring in the house.
+Also, you’ll find that your broadband speed may increase.
 Don’t move your master socket

 Add Another Identical Socket To Run As A High-Quality Extension Socket